-- Identify parameters (long-run proportion) and statistics (sample proportion) in a statistical study. - Identify which statistics (proportions) and graphs (bar graph) are appropriate for categorical variables, construct graphs and calculate statistics with use of technology, and interpret appropriately. - Identify the (finite) population and the sample in a statistical study. - Identify whether a sampling method is likely to be biased and explain the potential impact. - Describe how to select a random sample and recognize that one advantage of a random sample is that it is likely to be representative of the population regardless of sample size. - Fill in a data table where rows are the observational units and columns are the variables. - Predict the mean, standard deviation, and shape of the sampling distribution of a sample proportion from a random sample of size n, where the population proportion $\pi$ is known. - Apply simulation- and theory-based inference methods for a population proportion to research studies involving random samples from finite populations. - Identify whether a study may be impacted by non-sampling concerns and explain the potential impact. - Imagine that the picture on the following page represents a grove of young maple and beech trees of various sizes.
-The circumference of the trunk of the tree, measured in inches, is shown in black in the canopy or crown of the tree.
-The tree's identification numbers are in blue at each tree's base.
-Select, what you think, is a representative sample of 10 trees and complete the table below by recording the circumference of each tree (the number in the canopy) and whether the tree is small (4 inches or smaller).
+- Identify parameters (long-run proportion) and statistics (sample proportion) in a statistical study. - Identify which statistics (proportions) and graphs (bar graph) are appropriate for categorical variables, construct graphs and calculate statistics with use of technology, and interpret appropriately. - Identify the (finite) population and the sample in a statistical study. - Identify whether a sampling method is likely to be biased and explain the potential impact. - Describe how to select a random sample and recognize that one advantage of a random sample is that it is likely to be representative of the population regardless of sample size. - Fill in a data table where rows are the observational units and columns are the variables. - Predict the mean, standard deviation, and shape of the sampling distribution of a sample proportion from a random sample of size n, where the population proportion π is known. - Apply simulation- and theory-based inference methods for a population proportion to research studies involving random samples from finite populations. - Identify whether a study may be impacted by non-sampling concerns and explain the potential impact.